 Camp Cotton welcomes delegates from local brands alongside some the most influential figures in fashion and sustainable textiles globally.
-The event enabling visitors to better understand why Australian cotton is a global leader, and how they can integrate it into their sourcing strategies.
+The event enabling visitors to better understand why Australian cotton is a global leader, and how they can integrate it into their sourcing and storytelling strategies.

-Australian Cotton Forum 2024
+Australian Cotton Forum 2026

-Discussions covered the global cotton market, offering insights into global trends, EU legislation, and factors shaping Australia’s cotton exports.
-There was also a strong focus on the value of data and traceability throughout the supply chain.
+Discussions cover the global cotton market, offering insights into global trends, changing EU legislation, and factors shaping Australia’s cotton exports.
+There is also a strong focus on the value of data and traceability throughout the supply chain.
+Sustainability remains a central theme, with updates on cotton circularity research, soil science, and how farmers are improving water efficiency on their farms.

-Explore topics from the day
+Explore topics from the 2024 Australian Cotton Forum

 Meet the Team Behind a Leading Family Farm